developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/re2x/apd/index.md

 ---
-title: APD
+title:  APD Preexisting JavaScript Object
-productversion: '1.4'
-product: Enterprise Browser
-layout: guide.html
 ---
-## Overview
-The APD Preexisting JavaScript Object contains read only properties and methods for interacting with the Adaptive Printer Driver.
-If you have configured 'PreloadLegacyAPD' to be '1' the JavaScript object 'apd' will be inserted automatically into your page's DOM by RhoElements.
+**The APD Preexisting JavaScript Object contains read only properties and methods for interacting with the Adaptive Printer Driver.
+If you have configured 'PreloadLegacyAPD' to be '1' the JavaScript object 'apd' will be inserted automatically into your page's DOM by RhoElements.**

 ## Syntax